6th century in Lebanon: 590s

-Industry
+Economy

-Procopius speaks in his Secret History of the economic situation in the major cities of Lebanon at the time: "Silken garments had for a long time been made in Berytus and Tyre, cities of Phoenicia [...]
+Procopius speaks in his Secret History of the economic situation in the major cities of Lebanon at the time.
+In his introduction to the passage about Berytus, Procopius refers to four groups adversely affected by Justinian’s policy of establishing imperial monopolies: merchants (long-distance traders), sailors, workmen, and traders in the agora (local traders).
+"Silken garments had for a long time been made in Berytus and Tyre, cities of Phoenicia [...]
 During the reign of Justinian, those who lived in Byzantium and other cities raised the price of their silks, on the plea that at the present time they were dearer in Persia, and that the import tithes were higher."
 According to Procopius, the Emperor "pretended to be exceedingly indignant at this, and subsequently published an edict forbidding a pound of silk to be sold for more than eight gold pieces; anyone who disobeyed the edict was to be punished by the confiscation of his property."

 For Procopius, this measure appeared altogether impracticable and absurd, as it was not possible for the merchants, who had bought their wares at a much higher price, to sell it to customers at a lower rate.
 They accordingly resolved to give up this business, and secretly and without delay disposed of their remaining wares to certain well-known persons, who "took delight in wasting their money upon such adornments".
 Procopius wrote that empress Theodora heard of this from certain persons who whispered it confidentially, and, without taking the trouble to verify the report, she immediately deprived these persons of their wares, and, in addition, inflicted upon them a fine of a centenar of gold.

 "At the present time, the imperial treasurer is charged with the superintendence of this trade.
 When Peter Barsyames held the office, they soon allowed him all manner of licence in carrying out his nefarious practices.
 He demanded that all the rest should carefully observe the law, and compelled those who were engaged in the silk factories to work for himself alone [...]
 Nearly the whole population of the cities which existed by such manufactories were reduced to begging.
 Artisans and mechanics were forced to struggle against hunger, and many of them, quitting their country, fled to Persia.
 None but the chief treasurer was allowed to have anything to do with that branch of industry, and, while he handed over part of his gains to the Emperor, he kept the greater part for himself, and thus grew wealthy at the expense of the unfortunate public."